andraugust/andraugust.github.io/classical-mechanics.md

 ### 1. The Nature of Classical Mechanics

-Classical mechanics is about forces and motion in systems where quantum effects are negligible and nothing moves anywhere near the speed of light.
+Classical mechanics is about forces and motion in systems where quantum effects are negligible and nothing moves near the speed of light.

 A fundamental property of classical systems is that each state within a system has a unique predecessor state and a unique successor state.
 Susskind calls this the $$-1^{\text{st}}$$ _Law_, due to the priority he thinks it should take over other numbered laws (namely the $$1^{\text{st}}$$ and $$0^{\text{th}}$$ laws of thermodynamics).
 This law implies that all past and future states of a system are uniquely determined once a single state is specified with the forces acting on it.

-It's interesting to note that CM systems can have _chaotic_ dynamics despite their determinism—if an initial state isn't known with sufficiently high precision then _in practice_ it's perhaps more practical to call the system non-deterministic, but in _theory_ CM is modeled as being deterministic.
+It's interesting to note that CM systems can have _chaotic_ dynamics despite their determinism—if an initial state isn't known with sufficiently high precision then _in practice_ it's perhaps more practical to call the system non-deterministic, but in _theory_ CM is a deterministic model.

 ### 2. Motion